-One of my friends who used to study at Kyoto University recommended to go hiking at Mt.
-Kurama.
-Sometimes, it was overwhelming and tiring to walk in crowded Kyoto town with many tourists.
+One of my friends who used to study at Kyoto University recommended to go hiking at Mount Kurama.
+Sometimes, it was overwhelming and tiring to walk in crowded Kyoto town with many visitors.
 In that case, we could escape from the tiredness to refreshing areas.
-It took only 1 hour from Kyoto Station to Kurama Station by rail.
+Here is your complete quick guide to Kurama.

 When you arrive at Kurama Station, you will see a huge red Tengu, which is a long-nosed goblin.
 There is an old tale in which Tengu taught martial arts to Yoshitsune Minamoto, a hero of the Kamakura era in the 12th Century.
 In Japan, we have many kinds of local mascots from HELLO KITTY to Sento-kun in Nara.
 I believed Kurama Tengu is one of the earliest local mascots in Japan.
 Many licensed goods from key holders to towels were sold there.
 I did get my fortune told with Omikuji and got a key holder.

-It gradually becomes steeper and takes one and a half hours to arrive at the Kifune area from Mt.
-Kurama.
+It gradually becomes steeper and takes one and a half hours to arrive at the Kifune area from Mount Kurama.
 The Kurama and Kifune areas used to be Japanese mountain ascetics fields, so you can see quiet and steep mountain scenery.
-We could go through to the Kifune area which is popular for Kawayuka.
-There is a hiking course between Kurama and Kifune with a solemn atmosphere.
-Some people brought their dogs for a walk.
 It was not so hard, but it took 1.5 hours and I was so relieved to finally arrive at the Kifune area.

 川床 (Kawayuka) riverside terrace restaurant